dcmouyard/recipes/macaroni-and-cheese.md

 1. Bring 4 quarts water to boil in Dutch oven.
 Add macaroni and 1 tablespoon salt and cook, stirring often, until tender.
 Drain macaroni and set aside in colander.

 2. Melt butter in now-empty pot over medium heat.
-Add shallot and sautè until softened, about 2 minutes.
+Sautè shallots, onions, and kielbasa until softened, about 2 minutes.
+Add garlic and cook for 30 seconds.

 3. Increase heat to medium-high.
 Whisk in flour, mustard, cayenne, and 1 teaspoon salt and cook for 1 minute.